Call Us

 • Highly qualified specialists

 Situated in the heart of Chelmsford, Essex, Priory Hospital Chelmsford provides specialist inpatient care for young people experiencing a range of mental health difficulties.
-Our dedicated child and adolescent mental health services (CAMHS) inpatient provision – Willow Ward – supports up to 12 young people, offering expert, compassionate care within a safe and supportive environment.
+Our dedicated young people's inpatient service, sometimes referred to as private child and adolescent mental health services (CAMHS), supports up to 12 young people and delivers expert, compassionate care within a safe and supportive environment.

-The service provides evidence-based treatment for 12 to 17-year-olds through flexible, person-centred programmes, delivered in surroundings designed specifically with young people in mind.
+The service, based on Willow Ward, provides evidence-based treatment for 12 to 17-year-olds through flexible, person-centred programmes, delivered in surroundings designed specifically with young people in mind.

-• Flexible access through self-funding or private medical insurance (PMI)
+• Access through self-pay or private medical insurance

 Contact us